 Freedom of Information

 We welcome Freedom of Information requests through our social media channels, though in line with the Information Commissioner’s Office guidelines your username and / or profile name should be your real name in order to be a valid request.
 We require your email address to allow us to respond and when that cannot be supplied, we will publish the response elsewhere and reply to your query with a link to alert you.

 For further information, please refer to the guidance on submitting an FOI request on our website.

-ONS reserve the right to impose further T&Cs during any period of purdah.
+ONS reserves the right to impose further terms and conditions during any period of purdah.